ZaiZheTingDun/connect-gh-contribution/README.md

 ```

 - `Username`: Your GitHub username
-- `RepositoryUrl`: SSH URL of the target repository where contributions will be recreated
+- `RepositoryUrl`: The SSH URL of the target repository where contributions will be recreated.
+It’s recommended to create a new repository specifically for hosting the recreated commits to avoid conflicts or clutter in existing repositories.

 ## Setup